 Camlhighlight provides syntax highlighting and pretty-printing facilities for displaying code samples in Ocsigen applications.
 The library works by interfacing with the library portion of GNU Source-highlight, a popular program supporting the most common programming and markup languages.

 Camlhighlight requires also GNU Source-highlight, of course.
 The library has been tested with version 3.1, though subsequent versions should also work.
-Note that for most Linux distros you may need to manually download and build the source-code for GNU Source-highlight.
-There are however some distros that already package the library's runtime and development versions:
+Note that for many Linux distros you may need to manually download and build the source-code for GNU Source-highlight.
+There are however some distros that already package the library's runtime and development versions.
+In Debian or Ubuntu, for instance, you only need to apt-get libsource-highlight-dev, which automatically installs all dependencies.

 You will also need to manually copy the file